ofuchia/threads/README.md

 ---

-## Threaded Statistics Calculator (20 points)
+## Threaded Statistics Calculator
-Write a multithreaded program (using pthreads) that performs various statistical operations.
+A multithreaded program (using pthreads) that performs various statistical operations.
 The main thread will read integers from the command line and store them in an array.
 Separate threads will be created each will compute the following operations respectively: min, max, mean, median, mode, sample standard deviation.
 Each thread will compute their respective functions and return the result back to the main thread.
 The main thread will then print out the results in the order shown below.
 The name of this program should be `pthreadstatcalc.c` or `.cpp`.
 Here is an example:
 ```text
 --@lovelace:OS-threadfun2$ ./pthreadstatcalc 1 20 300 41 51 68 79 80 81
 MIN:        1